All Episodes

 And I apologize for the delay.

-So to all my Cal Scope guys, I apologize, and also to the guys that were watching on Rumble.
+And also to the guys that were watching on Rumble.

-I'm gonna cover Luigi Mangioni, right?
+I'm going to cover Luigi Mangioni, right?

 First.

-And then if we have after hours, we'll do after hours, but we might not.
+And then if we have After Hours, we'll do After Hours, but we might not.

-And the reason why again is because I'm going to Arizona tomorrow.
+And the reason why, again, is because I'm going to Arizona tomorrow.

-It's gonna be a good time.
+It's going to be a good time.

-Uh meet some people, hang out.
+Meet some people, hang out.

-Uh, some people might not like me over there, but that's fine.
+Some people might not like me over there, but that's fine.

 It is what it is.

-Um, I have no problem having discussions with people that I dislike or I disagree with.
+I have no problem having discussions with people that I dislike or I disagree with.

-Um, There's no one really on the right that I could think of that I dislike.
+There's no one really on the right that I could think of that I dislike.

-There's people I disagree with, but it's on that one topic if you know what I'm saying.
+There's people I disagree with, but it's on that one topic, if you know what I'm saying.

-But uh other than that, you know, whatever.
+But other than that, you know, whatever.

-Um something else is gonna tell you.
+There's something else I'm going to tell you.

 Oh, you guys want to know about the Dean Withers debate?